 I teach, read, write, and blog.
 Despite the fact that formal education held little interest prior to college, I somehow managed to become a Professor of English.
-(Since I teach in a university system with, at best, an ambiguous relationship to academic freedom, I think it legally prudent not to name my employer here.)
+(Since I teach in a university system with, at best, an ambiguous relationship to academic freedom, I think it legally prudent to avoid naming my employer here.)
 I’ve written and edited several books.* I’ve even appeared on National Public Radio and CBS Sunday Morning.
 Surprised?
 Believe me, I’m far more surprised than you are.
 And yet, implausible though this all seems, it’s also true.

 If you’ve an abundance of time on your hands or suffer from insomnia, you are welcome to visit my meandering website.
 You could also follow me (philnel) on Twitter.
 Or not.
 You might take a nap.
 Naps are nice, too.

 - Crockett Johnson’s Barnaby Volume Two: 1944-1945 (2014, co-edited with Eric Reynolds)

 - Crockett Johnson’s Barnaby Volume One: 1942-1943 (2013, co-edited with Eric Reynolds)

 - Crockett Johnson and Ruth Krauss: How an Unlikely Couple Found Love, Dodged the FBI, and Transformed Children’s Literature (2012)

 - Keywords for Children’s Literature (2011, co-edited with Lissa Paul)